Past Indexes and Understanding the Index

 Understanding the Index

 The survey’s final question about overall sentiment regarding future conditions is designed to serve as a verification of the Sentiment Index and is not included in the calculation of the Index.
-The score for the final question is 0.33 (a weak but positive expectation), while the Index is slightly higher at 0.47.
-When responses to the first nine questions — which relate to real estate fundamentals — are combined into the composite Index, the result is slightly more positive than when respondents were asked a single, subjective question regarding overall sentiment toward the CRE marketplace.
+The score for the final question is 0.65, whereas the Index is slightly lower at 0.56.
+Said differently, when responses to the first nine questions — which relate to real estate fundamentals — are combined into the composite Index, the result is only slightly less positive than when respondents were asked a single, subjective question regarding overall sentiment toward the CRE marketplace.

 The NAIOP Sentiment Survey is conducted biannually, in March and September.
 The survey is sent to roughly 5,000 NAIOP principal members in the U.S. who are developers, investors and operators in the office, industrial, retail and multifamily sectors.
 It asks 10 questions about jobs, the space markets, construction costs and the capital markets.
 Respondents indicate whether their 12-month outlook for each category is positive, negative or neutral.
 The responses are not equally weighted.
 Instead, weighting varies based on whether the responses to a question are tightly packed or dispersed.
 Questions with tightly packed responses (meaning there is more consistency among the answers to that question) are more heavily weighted than those with more dispersed responses (which indicate less consistency).

 If every participant in the survey selected the most optimistic answer to each and every question, the Index would be positive 5.
 Conversely, if all of the participants chose the most pessimistic response to each and every question, the Index would be negative 5.
 The Index is on a 10-point scale, meaning that changes to the composite scores — and the Index itself — will range between zero and 10.
 A one-point change in the Index equates to a 10 percent change (on an absolute basis).